 I’ve been inspired to make more of my recipes gluten-free because so many of you are looking for gluten-free options these days, as well as by my good friend Sandi of Fearless Dining, a leading gluten-free blog with hundreds of easy, step by step, family friendly recipes.
 All the photos in this post were taken by Sandi Gaertner of Fearless Dining.

-Up until 2020, my husband and I travelled to California three or four times a year.
-I met Sandi on one of our trips and we became friends.
+I met Sandi on one of our California trips a number of years ago and we became good friends.
 Getting together was always fun, and on occasions we even baked together at Sandi’s home.
-I really miss our visits and I look forward to when we can travel again!

 On one visit to Sandi’s kitchen, I adapted one of her delicious scone recipes to make Gluten Free Blackberry and Apple Scones and Sandi adapted my Raspberry Bakewell Tart Squares to make a Gluten Free Strawberry Lemon Bakewell Tart.